 Most civil engineering calculations are performed in Excel, so it is imperative that you know how to use MS Excel in civil engineering.

 You need to have basic Excel skills, but don't worry; you don't need to become a Microsoft Excel wizard.

-If you had to use Microsoft Excel through your time as an undergrad engineering student, you have probably developed enough skills in the program to get by.
+If you had to use Microsoft Excel throughout your time as an undergrad engineering student, you have probably developed enough skills in the program to get by.